Artist Statement

-My pots are curvilinear, soft, and voluminous.
-They have an expansive feeling that connotes growth, abundance, and generosity.
-I divide my pots symmetrically, using line as a means of projecting order onto my forms and highlighting their volume and curvature.
+Curvilinear, soft, and voluminous, my pots have an expansive feeling that connotes growth, abundance, and generosity.
+Vessels are divided symmetrically using embossed lines as a means of projecting order onto their forms and enhancing their volume and curvature.
 This evokes the structured, recurring, and purposeful aspect of nature.
+I look to the experience of vitality and beauty that nature provides and translate these qualities into something tangible, useful, and nourishing in the form of functional ceramics.

--Chance Taylor, October 2025
+Chance Taylor, December 2025

-Florescence, or the Gesture of Tending a Garden
+Florescence: the Gesture of Tending a Garden

 The following is an edited transcript of a talk given at Western New Mexico State University.